getsentry/sentry-docs/docs/clientdev/context.rst

         client.context.merge({'tags': data})

-For some clients it also makes sense to provide additional helpers to bind http context and similar things to common language patterns.
+For some SDKs it also makes sense to provide additional helpers to bind http context and similar things to common language patterns.
 For instance if you expect a CGI/WSGI/Rack environment you could provide ``client.cgi_context`` / ``client.wsgi_context`` methods.